Business and Enterprise

-A spear phishing attack depends on personal information for maximum damage.
-The attacker already knows things like the victim’s phone number, address, full name and even social security number, and leverages that information to make phishing attachments or links feel more legitimate.
+A spear-phishing attack is a targeted phishing attack that leverages personal information for maximum damage.
+The attacker already knows things like the victim’s phone number, address, full name and possibly even their Social Security number, then leverages that information to make phishing attachments or links feel more legitimate.

-A whaling attack is similar to a spear phishing attack, except that the target is a “whale”, or high-profile target instead of the everyday person or small business network.
-The goal is to receive access to high level data or potentially classified information.
+A whaling attack is similar to spear phishing, except that the target is a “whale,” or high-profile target instead of an everyday person or small business network.
+The goal is to gain access to high-level data, internal systems or classified information.

-Cybercriminals clone and resend legitimate emails that now contain malware or malicious links in an attempt to trick recipients.
+In a clone phishing attack, cybercriminals clone and resend legitimate emails that now contain malware or malicious links in an attempt to trick recipients into clicking on them.